QuiltMC/rfcs/rfc/0019-hashed-mojmap.md

   - Lambda methods are indeed included in Mojmap, and are in the javac format `lambda$enclosingMethod$index`.
   - This name will only change if the enclosing method name changes, or lambdas are inserted before that lambda.
 Other lambdas being inserted into this method is also likely to fool Matcher and therefore change the intermediary.
   - Not much effort is put into matching lambda methods that aren't auto-matched anyway.
 Lambda methods have been known to change intermediary with even the tiniest change in their content.
-- Mixed case names are harder to remember than all-lowercase names.
-  - Mixed case has been chosen to decrease the likelihood of a name collision, but it is still extremely unlikely that any two names will differ only by case.
-  - Any good mappings lookup should be case-insensitive.
-  - Eclipse is known to have case-sensitive auto-completion, but the right class/field/method will come up after typing only the first couple of characters, making it unnecessary to remember the whole thing for auto-completion.

 ## Rationale and Alternatives